-- law enforcement agencies can expand existing gun licensing and safety training requirements for new or prospective gun owners to include suicide prevention information
+- Police and other law enforcement agencies can expand existing gun licensing and safety training requirements for new or prospective gun owners to include suicide prevention information.

-- firearms dealers can offer suicide prevention-specific information in sponsored gun safety courses, and
+- Firearms dealers, gun range owners, or retailers can offer suicide prevention-specific information in sponsored gun safety courses.

 Over half of the adults in America know someone who has died by suicide.4 Perhaps with greater awareness of the role that firearms safety can play in suicide prevention, our loved ones and patients will have a better chance of surviving a suicide attempt, or even ultimately avoiding suicidal behavior altogether.

 1 Bostwick, J. M., Pabbati, C., Geske, J. R., & McKean, A. J. (2016).
 Suicide attempt as a risk factor for completed suicide: even more lethal than we knew.
 American journal of psychiatry, 173(11), 1094-1100.

 2 Igielnik R, Brown A. Key takeaways on Americans’ views of guns and gun ownership.
 Pew Research Center.
 June 22, 2017. https://pewrsr.ch/2sZzPjv.

 3 Anglemyer A, Horvath T, Rutherford G. The accessibility of firearms and risk for suicide and homicide victimization among household members: A systematic review and meta-analysis.
 Annals of Internal Medicine.
 2014; 160: 101–110.

 To learn more about how gender and gender identification affects suicidality, read “The Gender Paradox of Suicide: How Suicide Differs Between Men, Women, and Transgender/Gender Diverse Individuals” by Dr. Raymond P. Tucker.